PRECIOUS-Gold steady, seen vulnerable after strong U.S. jobs data

 "At the moment it seems middle of next year (for the Fed to start raising rates) but if the first quarter, as some suggest, becomes consensus then we are going to see gold below $1,300," Societe Generale analyst Robin Bhar said.

-Spot gold was down 21 cents to $1,319.49 an ounce at 1750 GMT.
+Spot gold was unchanged at $1,319.70 an ounce at 1425 GMT.
 It fell 1.2 percent to a one-week low of $1,309.64 after the U.S. nonfarm payrolls release on Thursday, but managed to claw back losses as the market expects more macro signs on the strength of the global economy, traders said.

 "Gold did well to hold above $1,310 after the good employment numbers, but it remains somewhat of a concern that there seems to be a wall of selling every time we try a convincing push above $1,330," MKS Group said in a note.